demithetechie/demithetechie/README.md

 - 👩🏾‍💻 **Ovn.
 Tinder for recipes:** To learn more about software quality assurance, we built a recipe dating app that will match individuals based on what recipes they like, as well as their looks.
 The app frontend is a native Android application with Java, the backend is NodeJS with TypeScript.

 🌱 I’m currently learning:
-- MATLAB.
-It's weird.
+- How to write academically
+- How to write colloquially
-- Overleaf to write academic papers
+- How to cite papers

 👩🏾‍💻 Favourite coding languages:
 - Python